 From Gilgit get a Hiace van up the Karakoram Highway to Aliabad (3 hours drive) in the Hunza Valley.
 Aliabad is the closest village to the start of the trek up the Muchuhar Valley to Base Camp.
 Otherwise, get a Hiace van to nearby Karimabad which is a pleasant place to stay.

 The Karakoram Highway continues north of Karimabad up the Hunza Valley to Passu and over the Kunjerab Pass to Kashgar in the Xingjiang Province of China.
-However, since the Hunza landslide of 4th January 2010 (see below) a newly formed lake makes travel to upper Hunza and China difficult, although a boat can be taken across the lake.
+However, since a major landslide in 2010 (see below) parts of the highway north of Karimabad have disappeared under a newly formed lake.

 Trekking to Base Camp